esprezzo/hyperspace/README.md

 Stay up to date with the latest news on our Socials
  - Join our [Discord](https://discord.gg/)
  - Follow us on [Twitter](https://twitter.com/)

 ## Testnet v1: "The Barrens"
-This is the first iteration of our testnet.
-Use at your own risk.
-All balances will be thrown away on migration to Testnet v2.
+- This is the first iteration of our testnet.
+- Use at your own risk.

 Stay up to date with the latest news on our Socials
  - Join our [Discord](https://discord.gg/)